joezug/rustbricks/README.md

 # Rustbricks

-Rustbricks provides a Rust-based interface for seamless integration with the Databricks REST API, enabling Rust applications to interact with Databricks services efficiently.
-It simplifies executing SQL statements, managing clusters, and processing Databricks' responses.
+Rustbricks offers a Rust-based framework designed for efficient integration with the Databricks REST API, enabling Rust applications to effortlessly interact with Databricks services.
+This library facilitates executing SQL statements, managing clusters, and simplifying the request-response cycle with Databricks.

 ## Features

-- **SQL Execution**: Directly execute SQL statements from Rust.
+- **SQL Execution**: Execute SQL statements directly from Rust.
-- **Cluster Management**: Retrieve and manage Databricks cluster information.
+- **Cluster Management**: Access and manage Databricks cluster information.
-- **Simplified Requests**: Streamline the creation and handling of Databricks requests and responses.
+- **Persistent Connections**: Utilize a session-based approach to manage persistent connections for improved performance.

 ## Installation